Keerthithorati/About-me/README.md

 Welcome to my GitHub!
 I’m a data professional with over 7 years of experience turning raw data into meaningful insights through visual storytelling, reporting, and automation.

+💼 I’m passionate about solving real-world problems through data and building interactive dashboards that not only look great — but tell compelling stories.

 **🔍 My work spans across:**

 -- Business Intelligence development (Power BI, Tableau)